 In August 2016, Jester fell from a rooftop and broke 19 bones, mainly in his back and legs.
 After multiple surgeries, he found himself with several rods and 16 bolts in his back and was facing excruciating pain that kept him awake at night.
-That’s when he started using distraction therapy using virtual reality as part of a chronic pain treatment program.
-So, what is distraction therapy?
+That’s when he started using virtual reality therapy as part of how to treat chronic pain.

 Each day, when he felt as though he needed to pop another pain pill, Jester would put on virtual reality (VR) goggles and become immersed in a world that distracted him from his pain.
 It would take his attention away from the pain, he says, and soon he learned to train his brain to do that same thing for an hour or two after he used the technology.
 A year later, Jester had stopped using opioid pain medication and, although some doctors have told him that he will never walk again, he can now move his left leg.